 - Certificate of Financial Responsibility for International Students

 - Do's and Don'ts of Applying to Graduate School

 - Exploring Financial Aid

 - Teaching Assistantships

 - University Assistantships

 So, you want to go to graduate school.
 Do you know how you choose a school to attend?
 Or, where you can go for more information about the application process?

 This information pamphlet is designed to provide you with very general guidelines to the process of applying to graduate school.
-Please be advised that this is not a complete document, and we strongly encourage you to consult our partnering offices, especially the Career Development Center, for further advice.~ Why Graduate School? ~
+Please be advised that this is not a complete document, and we strongly encourage you to consult our partnering offices, especially the Fleishman Center for Career and Professional Development, for further advice.~ Why Graduate School? ~

 People have various reasons for pursuing graduate study, but the two most common reasons are as follows: